oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 ### Resetting to our initial state

 In this case (and this is probably what the CI/CD connected automation would do) we'll just remove everything.
-You do of course need to do this in the right order, or there may be a short period where the original stockmanager service would map onto both the old and new versions (and thus the new broken version may be sent requests.)
+You do of course need to do this in the right order, or there may be a short period where the original stockmanager service would map onto both the old and new versions (and thus the new broken version may be sent requests).

 I've put a small a script in place to do this for us